jahangir842/docker-notes/add-host.md

-## Detailed Notes on `--add-host` in Docker
+## `--add-host` in Docker

-The `--add-host` flag in Docker is used to add a custom host-to-IP mapping to the `/etc/hosts` file inside a container.
-This can be useful for various purposes, such as resolving hostnames that are not in DNS, simulating a DNS entry, or testing network configurations.
+The `--add-host` flag in Docker is used to add custom host-to-IP mappings to the `/etc/hosts` file inside a container.
+This is useful for scenarios like DNS resolution, testing network configurations, and simulating different environments.

 ### Syntax
 The general syntax for using the `--add-host` flag is: